Dresbachian: Naming

 The term is derived from the town of Dresbach which is located in southeastern Minnesota on the Mississippi River.

 Definition

 The Dresbachian is defined by four trilobite zones: Cedaria-, Crepicephalus-, Aphelaspis- and Dunderbergia trilobite zones.

 Events

 The Dresbachian extinction event during the Late Cambrian was the second of two severe extinctions during the first period of the Paleozoic era; the first being the End-Botomian extinction event during the Middle Cambrian.
 According to data on extinction intensity (see below), both extinction events slashed approximately 40 percent of marine genera.
-However, the two are poorly documented due to a paucity of fossil evidence so early in the evolution of life.
+They are poorly documented due to a paucity of fossil evidence so early in the evolution of life.